ysa23/kong-logger/README.md

 An example for generating a Kong docker image with the plugin can be found in the `Dockerfile` in the repo.
 You can build the image running `./build-docker.sh` script.

+To install on enterprise edition, revise the base image in `Dockerfile` to your available Kong Enterprise image.

 ### Running on local machine
 Run the following command in terminal:
 ```